-Hosting National Parks' Communications Unit - The Draft Communications Strategy for the National Parks was to be presented to the English National Parks Chief Executives and Chairs' Group on 26 November 2019 for approval.
+Hosting National Parks' Communications Unit - The Draft Communications Strategy for the National Parks was to be presented to the English National Parks Chief Executives and English National Parks Chairs' Forum on 26 November 2019 for approval.
 It was hoped to provide a progress report to the January meeting of the Authority.

-A member requested that the Summary of Progress include more details.
+A member requested that the Summary of Progress include more details including dates for action, as previously agreed at the September 2019 meeting.